sait-wbdv/assessments/dsgn270/design/assignment-2/README.md

 ## Instructions
 Using the [Open-source Assets Cheatsheet](https://sait-wbdv.github.io/winter-2021/cheatsheets/copyright/open-assets), and/or any other resources you can find online, collect the following openly licensed assets that centre around a topic of your choice:

-1. Converted to markdown or HTML (valid markup required): at least 500 words of text describing or relating to your topic.
+1. Converted to markdown or HTML (valid markup required): at least 500 words of openly-licensed text (i.e. you **don't** have to write original content) describing or relating to your topic.
 It should contain a mix of the following:
     - level 1 and 2 headings;
     - body text;
     - ordered or unorded lists;